The most common answer to “Who’s your host?” or “Where’s your domain registered?” is “GoDaddy.”

 How to choose the right host:

-This website is hosted with SiteGround.
-They have pretty reasonably priced packages.
+I offer hosting, which includes backups, updates, security, and cPanel access.
+SiteGround has pretty reasonably priced packages.
 Their support is top notch, and they’ve great services.
 I was able to easily install my SSL certificate, and the admin area of my account is super easy to navigate.